Mitch Haniger Player Props: Giants vs. Cardinals

 - The Cardinals' 3.79 team ERA ranked ninth among all MLB pitching staffs.

+- Cardinals pitchers combined to give up 146 home runs (0.9 per game), the third-fewest in the big leagues.

-- Montgomery (2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched) makes the start for the Cardinals, his fifth of the season.
+- Woodford (1-2) takes the mound for the Cardinals in his fifth start of the season.
+He's put together a 6.05 ERA in 19 1/3 innings pitched, with 12 strikeouts.

-- In his last time out on Tuesday, the lefty tossed four innings against the Arizona Diamondbacks, allowing seven earned runs while surrendering 10 hits.
+- The righty's most recent time out was on Wednesday against the Arizona Diamondbacks, when he tossed five innings, surrendering four earned runs while giving up seven hits.

+- In four games this season, the 26-year-old has amassed a 6.05 ERA and 5.6 strikeouts per nine innings, while allowing a batting average of .342 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.